emergenzeHack/ukrainehelp.emergenzehack.info/en/wiki.md

 # Help us to improve

-Covid19Italia is a project in progress, to suggest improvements open an issue [here](https://github.com/emergenzeHack/covid19italia/issues).
+EuropeHelp is a project in progress, to suggest improvements open an issue [here](https://github.com/emergenzeHack/covid19italia/issues).
 On the same page you can see the reports opened by other users; from there you can see what still needs to be done and fixed.

 # Reuse

-Covid19Italia is an opensource project composed of various integrated applications.
+EuropeHelp is an opensource project composed of various integrated applications.
 This WIKI allows you to understand how the project is structured and how to reuse it.
 TerremotoCentroItalia is licensed under Creative Commons Attribution 3.0 (CC BY) whose text is available at [this address](https://creativecommons.org/licenses/by/3.0/it/).
 Unless otherwise specified (e.g. in the source code repositories) we ask you to comply with the criteria of this license if you reuse part of our project.

 ## Index of contents